 Under Texas law, employing a minor under 18 for a sexual performance is a second-degree felony punishable by two to 20 years in state prison and/or a fine of up to $10,000.
 If the child is under age 14, the charge becomes a first-degree felony, punishable by five to 99 years in prison and/or a fine of up to $10,000.

-Possession of child pornography is charged as a third-degree felony under Texas state law, with a potential sentence of two to ten years and/or a fine of up to $10,000; however, if the accused is found to possess six or more identical pornographic images of a child, state law presumes an intent to distribute, which is a second-degree felony.
+Possession of child pornography is charged as a third-degree felony under Texas state law with a potential sentence of two to ten years and/or a fine of up to $10,000; however, if the accused is found to possess six or more identical pornographic images of a child, state law presumes an intent to distribute, which is a second-degree felony.
+It would be wise to speak to an experienced child pornography lawyer in Texas, Mary E. Conn.

 The Internet leaves open avenues for adults to contact and coerce young children.
 According to a United States Department of Justice survey, one in every seven young Internet users had received an unwanted sexual solicitation; one in 17 had received a solicitation with a request for a face-to-face meeting.